Course Enquiries - UK

 If you have already completed some studies at another university, we may be able to consider you for advanced entry.
 Please see our advanced entry page for more information.

 International (non Home/EU) applicants should follow our international how to apply guide.

 |Mode||Duration||Start date||Application code||Application method|

-It's a good idea to think about how you'll pay university tuition and maintenance costs while you're still applying for a place to study.
-Remember – you don't need to wait for a confirmed place on a course to start applying for student finance.
+You don't need to wait for a confirmed place on a course to start applying for student finance.
 Read how to pay your fees as an undergraduate student.

 Fees are shown for new entrants to courses, for each individual year of a course, together with the total fee for all the years of a course.
 Continuing LSBU students should refer to the Finance section of our student portal, MyLSBU.
-Queries regarding fees should be directed to the Fees and Bursary Team on: +44 (0)20 7815 6181.
+Queries regarding fees should be directed to the Fees and Bursaries Team on: +44 (0)20 7815 6181.